christiskatsouris/PredictiveAccuracy/README.md

 ## Predictive Accuracy Testing in Predictive Regression Models

 Description: This R package aims to implement predictive accuracy statistical testing for nested environments of predictive regression models proposed by [Pitarakis JY (2020)](https://arxiv.org/abs/2008.08387).
-Furthermore, we consider further applications of the proposed testing methodology which includes the following:
+Furthermore, we consider further applications of the proposed testing methodology which includes:

 - Predictive Accuracy Testing in Cross-Sectional Regressions using Lasso-type regularization.
 - Predictive Accuracy and Parameter Instability Testing in Predictive Regressions.